Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

 \subsubsection{Equicodimensional blow up sequences and filtration by codimension}

-A $B$-blow up sequence $(X',B')\longto(X,B)$ is {\em equicodimensional} if the blow up sequence $X'\longto X$ is equicodimensional in the sense of \cite[\S4.1.3]{nonemb}.
-There is a straightforward generalization of Lemma \cite[4.1.3]{nonemb} to desingularization of $B$-scheme, which we leave to the reader.
-We will only need the obvious (and weaker) observation that if $\{\calF^{\le d}\}_{d\in\bfN}$ is a compatible family of functorial equicodimensional desingularizations up to codimension $d$ then this family possesses a limit $\calF$, which is a desingularization functor.
+A $B$-blow up sequence $(X',B')\longto(X,B)$ is {\em equicodimensional} if the blow up sequence $X'\longto X$ is equicodimensional in the sense of \cite[\S4.1.3]{nemb}.
+For completeness, we note that there is a straightforward generalization of \cite[Lemma~4.1.3]{nemb} to desingularization of $B$-schemes, which we leave to the reader.
+We will only use the obvious (and weaker) observation that if $\{\calF^{\le d}\}_{d\in\bfN}$ is a compatible family of functorial equicodimensional desingularizations up to codimension $d$ then this family possesses a limit $\calF$, which is a desingularization functor.